-If you are ineligible for tax-free contributions, you can enroll in an HDHP and waive the HSA.
-If you are ineligible for tax-free contributions and choose to elect the HSA, you are responsible for working with Nyhart to remove all ineligible ("excess") contributions from your HSA, and for reporting those excess contributions as taxable income on your annual tax return.
+If you're ineligible for tax-free contributions, you can still enroll in the HDHP and waive the HSA.
+Or, if you choose to enroll in the HSA regardless of being ineligible, you are responsible for working with WEX to remove all ineligible ("excess") contributions from your HSA prior to December 31 of the tax year they are made, and for reporting those excess contributions as taxable income on your annual tax return.
 Consulting a tax advisor about reporting excess contributions is advised to avoid unforeseen taxes and/or penalties.